zabereznikova/docs.de-de/docs/visual-basic/language-reference/statements/enum-statement.md

 - `attributelist`

   Dies ist optional.
-Liste der Attribute, die auf diese Enumeration angewendet werden.
-Sie müssen die [Attribut Liste](../../../visual-basic/language-reference/statements/attribute-list.md) in spitzen Klammern ("`<`" und "`>`") einschließen.
+List of attributes that apply to this enumeration.
+You must enclose the [attribute list](../../../visual-basic/language-reference/statements/attribute-list.md) in angle brackets ("`<`" and "`>`").

-  Das <xref:System.FlagsAttribute>-Attribut gibt an, dass der Wert einer Instanz der-Enumeration mehrere Enumerationsmember enthalten kann und dass jeder Member ein Bitfeld im Enumerationswert darstellt.
+  The <xref:System.FlagsAttribute> attribute indicates that the value of an instance of the enumeration can include multiple enumeration members, and that each member represents a bit field in the enumeration value.

 - `accessmodifier`

   Dies ist optional.
-Gibt an, welcher Code auf diese Enumeration zugreifen kann.
+Specifies what code can access this enumeration.
 Einer der folgenden Werte ist möglich:

   - [Public](../../../visual-basic/language-reference/modifiers/public.md)